Francisco Cruzat

-Francisco Zavier Cruzat (also François Cruzat or Don Francisco Cruzat) was a Spanish soldier who served as lieutenant governor of Upper Louisiana in New Spain (also known as the "lieutenant governor of St. Louis") from 1775 to 1778 and again from 1780 to 1787.
+Francisco Xavier Cruzat (also François Cruzat, Don Francisco Javier Cruzado Virto or Don Francisco Javier Cruzado Virto Y Ezpeleta) was a Spanish soldier who served as lieutenant governor of Upper Louisiana in New Spain (also known as the "lieutenant governor of St. Louis") from 1775 to 1778 and again from 1780 to 1787.
 He served as Interim Governor of East Florida in 1789.

 Biography

-Francisco Cruzat was the son of Balthazar and Francesca Cruzat.
-He joined the Spanish Army in his youth and became in captain of grenadiers.
+Francisco Cruzat was the son of Balthazar Cruzat (also Bernardo Baltazar Cruzado Y Ardanáz) and Francesca Cruzat (née: Francisca Ygnacia Virto Y Ezpeleta).
+He joined the Spanish Army in his youth and eventually became captain of grenadiers.
 In 1769, he moved to Louisiana (New Spain) with the newly appointed governor of Louisiana Alejandro O'Reilly.
 Cruzat arrived at St. Louis on May 20, 1775.

 Cruzat became the lieutenant governor of Upper Louisiana in 1775.
 He continued the same enforcement of Spanish policies as his predecessor, Pedro Piernas.
 During his tenure the first ferry was established in Maramec, by a man named John Baptiste Gamache.

 In 1778, Cruzat was removed from office on the orders of Louisiana Governor Bernardo Galvez, and was replaced by Fernando de Leyba.

-In 1779, Cruzat took part in the conquest of Baton Rouge, and in early 1780 he gained the rank of lieutenant colonel.
+In 1779, Cruzat took part in the conquest of Baton Rouge, and early 1780 he gained the rank of lieutenant colonel.

 In September 1780, Francisco Cruzat was reappointed lieutenant governor of Upper Louisiana after the death of Fernando de Leyba in June earlier that year.
 Only a few months later in January 1781, Cruzat dispatched an attack on Fort St. Joseph near Lake Michigan in response to rumors of a spring attack on St. Louis by the British.
 His force was commanded by Captain Eugenio Pourré and included about 140 Spanish soldiers and 60 Native American volunteers.
 The militia also included Ensign Charles Tayon and the interpreter Louis Chevalier.
 Cruzat and his forces successfully captured Fort St. Joseph on February 12, 1781.

-On November 27, 1787, Cruzat left his office of lieutenant governor of St. Louis and was succeeded by Manuel Pérez.
+On November 27, 1787, Cruzat left his office as lieutenant governor of St. Louis and was succeeded by Manuel Pérez.

 In 1789 he served as Interim Governor of East Florida, temporarily replacing an unwell Arturo O'Neill who had requested a leave of absence.
 O'Neill organized the Third Battalion of Pensacola in 1790, which Cruzat was assigned to command.
 He continued that assignment until he died.